jc-chen/thesis/README.md

-# thesis
+# Prediction of Molecular Properties with Graph Convolution-based Neural Networks

-TODO note about the source of this code: github.com/tkipf/gcn
+This is a short guide on how to run the neural network and modify it to your purpose.
+For more details about the project, please refer to my thesis write-up under writeup.pdf.
+The code in this repository is based upon the work of Kipf & Welling (2016): github.com/tkipf/gcn.
+The molecular data used to train the network is from the QM9 Dataset quantum-machine.org/datasets.

-### Building a network with layers
+### Building a neural network using layers
 #### TODO size of each layer, type of each layer, the layering of the layers

 ### Getting data
-Raw molecular data downloaded from _LINK_ requires some pre-processing so that python can understand some of the floats in the text files.
+Raw molecular data from the QM9 Dataset require some pre-processing so that python can understand some of the floats in the text files.
 Run `python process_data.py <data directory> <output directory>` to process the entire batch.
 To randomly select n molecules and copy them to a new directory for training/testing, use randomize_data.py:
 ```python randomize_data.py <source directory> <destination directory> <n>```